X

 Link

-To facilitate nonadiabatic dynamics simulations, analytical gradients and derivative couplings 54 Athavale V. et al.
+To facilitate nonadiabatic dynamics simulations, analytical gradients and derivative couplings are available for the TDDFT-1D method.
+54 Athavale V. et al.

 J. Chem.
 Phys.